maxhanzo/Examples/TradeMe/ReadMe.txt

 Requisites: Carthage

 This project makes use of AFNetworking via Carthage.
-For more information on how to install Cartague: https://github.com/Carthage/Carthage
+For more information on how to install Carthage: https://github.com/Carthage/Carthage

 Once Carthage is installed, please follow these steps: